metabrainz/picard-docs/config/options_interface_toolbar.rst

 :index:`Toolbar <configuration; toolbar, user interface; toolbar>`
 ==================================================================

+This allows you to to add, remove or rearrange the items displayed in the Action Toolbar.

 .. image:: images/options-interface-toolbar.png
-   :width: 100 %
+   :align: center

 **Customize Action Toolbar**

-   This allows you to to add, remove or rearrange the items displayed in the Action Toolbar.

    Items that can be included in the toolbar include: